Doni-zete/North-Scheduling-Socrates/README.md

 5 - Now rename the .env.example file to .env and add your connection string provided by mongoDB next to the front of MONGO_URL=

-6 - change <password> by the access password to your database and enter "/?" enter the name of the database.
+6 - Change <password> to your database password and at "/?" enter the name of the database.

 7 - Provide JWT_SECRET, JWT_LIFETIME and CREATE_ADMIN_KEY at .env file.
 The application port is already set to 3000.